spencertipping/ni/doc/ni_by_example_3.md

 Moreover, Perl reducers are good with data, but they're still not great with math.
 If you had considered doing matrix multiplication in `ni` up to this point, you'd be pretty much out of luck.

-However, `ni` provides an interface to numpy (and all of the other Python packages on your machine), which gives you access to hugely powerful mathematical operations, at the cost of buffering the entire stream into memory, some arbitrary-feeling limitations on I/O and a syntax that clunks.
+However, `ni` provides an interface to numpy (and all of the other Python packages on your machine), which gives you access to hugely powerful mathematical operations.
+There are several associated costs, however: 1) the entire stream must be buffered into memory; 2) there are some arbitrary-feeling limitations on I/O; 3) the syntax is clunky compared to Perl.

 It's great, you're gonna love it.